100 Best Books of All Time

 50. And Then There Were None by Agatha Christie (1939)

 In a world rife with paperback mysteries and e-books, Agatha Christie remains one of the most popular, well-known mystery writers of all time.
 In her vast collection, And Then There Were None frequently rises to the top.
 It’s a classic whodunit.
 Ten strangers are invited to a remote mansion on a desolate island.
 Once they’ve arrived, each guest is accused of murder.
 So what really happened?
 And who is responsible?
-Pick up a copy to find out.
+Pick up a copy to find out; it makes a great summer read, after all.

 51. Portnoy’s Complaint by Philip Roth (1969)